 There is no standard PUSH PC stack instruction.
-Therefore, to push a specific value onto the PC stack, use the following special instruction:
+To push a specific value onto the PC stack, therefore, use the following special instruction:

-'''

-TOPPCSTACK = reg; / push reg contents onto PC stack /
+TOPPCSTACK = reg; {push reg contents onto PC stack}

-'''

 The stack is pushed immediately, in the same cycle.